MrSakine/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 101-natural.c
 Prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line

+# 102-fibonacci.c
+Prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line